 6. Powering our Buildings with Green Energy

 It takes a lot of energy to power our buildings and facilities.
 In fact, powering our buildings contributes to the majority of the greenhouse gases the city emits.
-To reach our commitment outlined in our Greenhouse Gas reduction plan, we looked for more energy-efficient ways to power and heat our buildings.
+To reach our commitment outlined in our GHG Accountability By-Law, we looked for more energy-efficient ways to power and heat our buildings.

 2015 saw geothermal upgrades to the ice plant at the Rec Complex and in 2019, the city replaced a natural gas heating system at the Water Treatment plant with a geothermal system.
 The city’s new Wastewater Treatment Plant opened in 2021 and is fossil fuel free!
-Decarbonizing both facilities accounts for about 31 per cent of the city’s total emissions.
+Prior to decarbonizing both facilities, they accounted for about 31 per cent of the city’s total emissions!
+WOW.

 The innovative geothermal system has the capacity to expand and meet the heating and cooling needs of all of our buildings – so when the time comes, the remaining systems can be replaced so the building will be completely emissions free.